pooyasencha/node-syslog/README.md

     logger.log(Syslog.LOG_INFO, "This log will appear");
     logger.log(Syslog.LOG_DEBUG, "This log will not appear");

-For more inforamtion about how to use this module check `test.js`.
+For more information about how to use this module check `test.js`.